About me

 Loving the city and having some luck to get a stipend, I stayed for a PhD.
 Working day and night on the bench and playing with fruit flies, I finally realized that it is indeed possible (and nicer) to do bioinformatics for a living.

-After my PhD, I worked as a bioinformatician at the Max Planck Institute for Biology of Ageing in Cologne, where I gained broad experience analyzing diverse biological datasets and collaborating on multidisciplinary research projects.
+As a Bioinformatician at the Max Planck Institute for Biology of Ageing in Cologne, I worked on various exciting research projects and gained extensive experience in both biology and programming.

-I am currently a bioinformatician in Julien Gagneur’s lab at the Technical University of Munich, contributing to the German Human Genome-Phenome Archive (GHGA).
-I serve as a main developer of two open-source bioinformatics workflows, including a quality-control pipeline for genome sequencing centers, and nf-core/drop, a standardized RNA-seq workflow for rare-disease diagnostics.
+At Julien Gagneur’s lab at the Technical University of Munich and within the German Human Genome-Phenome Archive (GHGA), I serve as a main developer of two open-source bioinformatics workflows, which greatly strengthened my engineering and DevOps skills in a short time.